 You may also find that you are transferred to our Inpatient Unit from hospital as part of a plan for assessment before going home.

 Te Omanga’s Inpatient Unit is staffed by Registered Nurses, Health Care Assistants and volunteers.
 In the IPU you will receive 24 hour nursing care and will be seen by a Doctor on a daily basis.
-Family are often allowed to stay over but this has to be checked out with staff first.
+Family are welcome to stay over but please check with staff first.

 We are not able to undertake long term residential care at our Inpatient Unit.
 We know from experience that visits from our Community Palliative Care team, our 24 hour nursing and medical cover, and arranging intermittent respite care in the most appropriate facility when necessary, enables families to cope.
 As a result, most patients are able to remain in their familiar surroundings.